kubebow/kubebow.github.io/README.md

 # KubeBow GitHub Page
 *A Replacement for [my Carrd](https://KubeBow.carrd.co)*
 ## Description
-Θ Currently I use carrd.co to host a small website with info about me as an artist and my projects.
+Θ Currently I use carrd.co to host a small website with info about me as an artist and my projects.<br>
-Θ Although it's ultimately just a space to link all my accounts, I've found myself often tweaking it to suit my style as an artist.
+Θ Although it's ultimately just a space to link all my accounts, I've found myself often tweaking it to suit my style as an artist.<br>
-Θ I like Carrd since its easy to manage, but it also is a little limiting sometimes.
+Θ I like Carrd since its easy to manage, but it also is a little limiting sometimes.<br>
-Θ The reason why I decided to do this though is that I, being the victim of nostalgia I am, really am drawn to the aesthetic of *basic* html websites.
+Θ The reason why I decided to do this though is that I, being the victim of nostalgia I am, really am drawn to the aesthetic of *basic* html websites.<br>
-Θ I also have some ideas up my sleeve, although I'll keep the specifics a surprise for now.
+Θ I also have some ideas up my sleeve, although I'll keep the specifics a surprise for now.<br>
 ## Carrd Layout
 *This project's first major version will be the same functionally as the Carrd, and will have roughly the same layout*
 1. Head